maxharlow/reconcile/README.md

 <hr>

+### Using Land Registry (UK)

-#### `email-addresses-to-linkedin-profiles`
+#### `uk-land-title-numbers-to-addresses`

-Use [LinkedIn](https://www.linkedin.com/) to take a list of email addresses, and retrieve their LinkedIn profile, as well as other details.
+Look up UK [Land Registry](https://www.gov.uk/government/organisations/land-registry) title numbers (such as the result of a [PN1 search](https://www.gov.uk/government/publications/proprieters-names-search-of-the-index-pn1)), and find their addresses.

 Parameters:
-* `email` The email address for a registered LinkedIn account.
-* `password` The password for a registered LinkedIn account.
-* `emailAddressField` Email address column.
+* `titleNumberField` Title number field.
 Optional.
-Default is `"emailAddress"`.
+Default is `"titleNumber"`.

 Produces a CSV including columns:
-* `individualName`
-* `individualLinkedinProfile`
-* `individualLocation`
-* `company`
-* `companyLinkedinProfile`
-* `companyRole`
+* `titleAddress`
+* `titleTenure` Leasehold or freehold.

 <hr>

+### Using SEC Edgar (US)

 #### `names-to-sec-ciks`

-Use the [US SEC Edgar CIK lookup](https://www.sec.gov/edgar/searchedgar/cik.htm) to take a list of names of companies, funds, or individuals and find the most likely CIK, or 'central index key', an identifier given by the SEC to those who have filed disclosures.
+Use the [SEC Edgar CIK lookup](https://www.sec.gov/edgar/searchedgar/cik.htm) to take a list of names of companies, funds, or individuals and find the most likely CIK, or 'central index key', an identifier given by the SEC to those who have filed disclosures.
 Beware incorrect matches!
 Names are terrible unique identifiers.

 Parameters:
 * `nameField` Name column.
 Optional.
 Default is `"name"`.